ansible-collections/community.general/CONTRIBUTING.md

 The following commands show how to run integration tests:

-#### In docker
+#### In Docker

-Integration tests on docker require two parameters:
+Integration tests on Docker require two parameters:
-- `image_name`: The name of the docker image.
-To get the list of supported docker images, run `ansible-test integration --help` and look for _target docker images_.
+- `image_name`: The name of the Docker image.
+To get the list of supported Docker images, run `ansible-test integration --help` and look for _target docker images_.
 - `module_name`: The name of the module.
 For example, pacman in case of community.general.pacma